basmith575/BrianQuest2/README.md

 <li>Replace the old art with new art
 <li>Skill animations.
 Probably the hardest thing.
 Could have "projectile" for things like shuriken rather than x/y offset.
 <li>Start making the actual game
+<li>Pass actual units into "targets" collection rather than their battle indices, remove horrible getUnitFromTargetIndex().
 </ul>